jbelford/Dawn-of-War-UMG/README.md

 Once all this data is loaded I used it to create a simple matchup generator where you can filter out certain types of maps.

-Still a work in progress as a lot of the functionality isn't even fully implemented like having the team compositions generated.

 ## Some pics